sous-chefs/php/README.md

 ## `default`

 Include the default recipe in a run list, to get `php`.
-By default `php` is installed from packages but this can be changed by using the `install_method` attribute.

 ## `package`

 This recipe installs PHP from packages.

-## `source`

-This recipe installs PHP from source.

 ## `fpm`